BINF-6310L-8310L-Spring23/Problem_Set3/README.md

 LSDS-13_calcium-uptake_fajardoTRANSFORMED_1_72_85_93.csv contains the ratio of Ca2+-bound to Ca2+-free for the times (reported in 20 second intervals)

+## Alpha value

+Use an alpha value of 0.05 for the tests below

 ## Read in the data

 Read in the two files